 A little about me…

-Some of my best memories are from those long, simple days riding my bike through paddocks to my friend’s house, climbing fences, and piling into the car with towels and an esky for a full day at the beach.
+I grew up in a small town in South Australia called Aldinga Beach.
+Some of my best memories are from those long, simple days, riding my bike through paddocks to my friend’s place, climbing fences, piling into the car with sandy towels and an esky packed for the day.
+Our parents would drive their old Holden straight onto the sand, set up camp, and stay until the sun dipped into the ocean.

 Real, imperfect, and deeply felt.